aliamrod/Clustering-Algorithms-/README.md

     + Item 2a
     + Item 2b

+5. Grid-Based Algorithms
+CLIQUE (Clustering in Quest): Partitions the data space into a grid structure and clusters the dense regions.
+STING (Statistical Information Grid): Divides the data space into a hierarchical grid for clustering.
+6. Spectral Clustering
+Uses the eigenvalues of the similarity matrix of the data to perform dimensionality reduction before clustering, often applied to non-linear cluster structures.
+7. Fuzzy Clustering
+Fuzzy C-Means: Allows data points to belong to multiple clusters with varying degrees of membership.
+8. Model-Based Clustering
+Algorithms like Expectation-Maximization (EM) focus on fitting data into statistical models, often Gaussian distributions.
+9. Constraint-Based Clustering
+Uses additional constraints or prior knowledge, such as must-link or cannot-link constraints, to guide the clustering process.
+10. Deep Learning-Based Clustering
+Autoencoder-Based Clustering: Uses neural networks to learn lower-dimensional embeddings and clusters the data in this space.
+Self-Organizing Maps (SOMs): A type of neural network trained to produce a low-dimensional representation of input data.
 ---

 C. Evaluate model performance using relevant metrics (e.g., accuracy, precision, recall, F1-score) and fine-tune models to achieve efficient results.